MH-65 Short Range Recovery Helicopter: Program Profile

-Home > Projects > Air > SRR > Project Profile
+Home > Programs > Air > SRR > Program Profile

-The Short Range Recovery (SRR) helicopter performs search and rescue, law enforcement and homeland security missions.
+The short range recovery helicopter performs search and rescue, law enforcement and homeland security missions.
 Certified for operation in all-weather and night-time operations, with the exception of icy conditions, the MH-65 helicopter is the only Coast Guard aircraft used aboard certified cutters during deployments.

 - Number Planned: 102